 Participants will understand how their involvement in a young person’s life can lead to long term positive outcomes.

-This workshop will give participants tips on how to build strong, empowering relationships with youth.
+Resource Basket provides workshops and trainings giving participants tips on how to build strong, empowering relationships with youth.
 Participants will also discuss ways to break the ice with youth.

 This workshop focuses on increasing the intentionality of how we interact with teens in our programs and in our lives.
 This training is appropriate for individuals new to the field and seasoned veterans.